hauchel/duco/README.md

 When mydu is running, the free RAM can be inquired, currently its about 20 k.
 The MicroPython setup is described in ESPSetup

-**Software for Arduino** is in folder yaum, it's the same as Revox repository (sha1 and uniqueID) except the duino.ino.
+**Software for Arduino** is in folder yaum, it's the same as Revox repo (sha1 and uniqueID) except the duino.ino.

 **Software for Raspi or Windows**, Python3 must be installed:

- - jperf.py		show performance, growh of Duco balance
+ - jperf.py		show performance, actual growth of Duco balance
  - jmin.py		show miners as seen by the server

+**Other**
-I change the python code on windows (Anaconda Spyder) therefore some batchfiles are used  transer the python from windows to ESP, like putmydu.bat:
+I change the python code on windows (Anaconda Spyder) therefore some batchfiles are used  to transfer the python from windows to ESP, like putmydu.bat:

     python webrepl_cli.py -p p mydu.py 192.168.178.%1:/mydu.py
 calling it with